-- How stable are these intervals? - If we remove any given SNP, will the minimal number of intervals needed, k, be reduced? - Algorithm - Only consider the flagging SNPs of the Uber intervals - These intervals are bounded by incompatibilities, if they are not removed, the interval cannot change size
+- How stable are these intervals? - If we remove any given SNP, will the minimal number of intervals needed, k, be reduced? - Algorithm - Only consider the flagging SNPs of the Uber intervals - Intervals are bounded by incompatibilities.
+Unless they are removed, the interval cannot change size